Jackie Vernon (comedian): Charlie Chaplin

 Vernon said that for the first few years after starting standup in the 1950s, he would write letters to his hero, Charlie Chaplin, although he never received a reply.
 After Vernon became famous and began appearing on television, he stopped writing to Chaplin.
 During an appearance in Las Vegas, the hotel management informed him that Chaplin would be in the audience that night.
 Vernon walked to Chaplin's table, and as he started to introduce himself, Chaplin interrupted him, saying, "Of course, Jackie Vernon.
 Tell me: why did you stop writing?"

 Frosty the Snowman

-Vernon supplied the voice of the title character of the Rankin-Bass television special Frosty the Snowman (1969), which has been broadcast annually on CBS since its debut.
+Vernon supplied the voice of the title character of the Rankin-Bass television special Frosty the Snowman (1969), which was broadcast annually on CBS for more than 50 years after its debut.
 He later reprised the voice in two more Rankin-Bass specials: Frosty's Winter Wonderland (1976) and Rudolph and Frosty's Christmas in July (1979).

 Personal life

 Vernon was married to Hazel Sawyer.
-They had three children: David, Lisa and Tracey.
+They had three children: David, Lisa, and Tracey.
+In 2025, his son David revealed Vernon had at least three marriages before Hazel Sawyer, had several sons all named Ralph after his own birth name, and had abandoned all three earlier families.
+Vernon never disclosed the marriages until one of his wives angrily tracked him down.
+David also revealed Vernon had struggled with an addiction to quaaludes.

-Vernon died at his home in Hollywood, California, on November 10, 1987, from a heart attack at age 63.
+Vernon died at his home in Hollywood on November 10, 1987, from a heart attack at age 63.
 His wife died on March 21, 2006, at the age of 77.